Born in Mexico, 1936

 Interdisciplinary artist, lives and works between Mexico City and New York

 Her work is ground on conceptual contemporary art.

 Extract from Karen Cordero on Teresa Serrano

-However, it is in Serrano’s video and film pieces created in this since 1997 that she has achieved most convincingly and with notable originality, the involvement of the viewer in a critique of violence—both that which we carry within and that which surrounds us—by means of affective strategies that open and make vulnerable, rather than closing and curing, wounds that persist in our society, in spite of the changes in the panorama of gender inequality that have resulted from the feminist and other civil rights movements since the 1960’s."
+However, it is in Serrano's video and film pieces created since 1997 that she has achieved most convincingly and with notable originality, the involvement of the viewer in a critique of violence—both the violence that we carry within and that which surrounds us—by means of affective strategies that open and make vulnerable, rather than close and cure, wounds that persist in our society, in spite of the changes in the panorama of gender inequality that have resulted from the feminist and other civil rights movements since the 1960’s."

 Her work is included, among others, in the following collections: The Museum of Fine Arts, Houston; Daros Latinamerica Collection; Cemex México; CAAM Centro Atlántico de Arte Moderno, Canarias; Museo ARTIUM, Vitoria-Gasteiz; MEIAC Museo Extremeño e Iberoamericano de Arte Contemporáneo, Badajoz; Museo Amparo, Puebla; MARCO Museo de Arte Contemporáneo de Monterrey.

 In 2018 her work was part of the exhibition Killing Fields, which took place at Freijo Gallery in Madrid.